Life at Miss Hall’sMar 2, 2021

-The International Student Alliance (ISA) recently did its part to liven up the winter months, hosting a virtual performance featuring students from around the world.
+The International Student Alliance (ISA) did its part to liven up the winter months, hosting a Feburary 24, 2021, virtual performance featuring students from around the world.

 About two dozen students contributed dance, poetry, and songs, complete with a few surprise guest appearances by alums.
 There were performances from Somaliland, China, Ireland, South Korea, Ethiopia, Vietnam, Bulgaria, and Brazil.

 Thank you to our international community for sharing parts of your culture with all of us!